thisdot/starter.dev/starters/serverless-apollo-contentful/README.md

 To pre-populate the data within contentful we implement seeding scripts which are located in `scripts/seed`.

+### Queueing

+Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables the decoupling of distributed applications and microservices and ensures reliable and scalable processing of application messages.

+In this implementation, an SQS message is sent by the `APIGatewayProxyHandler` in `sqs-generate-job` via the `sendMessage` function, which is then stored in a queue called `DemoJobQueue`.
+The SQS handler `sqs-handler` polls this queue and processes any message received.

+The handler function of `sqs-handler` retrieves the messages from the event parameter passed to it, calls the `recordHandler` function for each record in the event, and logs the message.

+The `recordHandler` function processes the individual message by taking the body of the message and logging it.

+Note: The demo implementation just logs the body to showcase the message successfully arrived at the handler.
+A real-world application would parse the message and act on it.

+The sendMessage function sends the message to the queue by calling the `SendMessageCommand` of the AWS SDK client for SQS, passing in the queue URL and message body.
+The function also returns a `SendMessageResult` object that indicates whether the message was successfully sent or not.

+The `getQueueUrl` function retrieves the URL of the `DemoJobQueue` by calling the `GetQueueUrlCommand` of the AWS SDK client for SQS, passing in the name of the queue.
+The URL is then used to send messages to the queue.

+The `getClient` function returns an instance of the AWS SDK client for SQS, which is cached to prevent multiple instances from being created.

+The `isOffline` function is a utility function that checks whether the functions are being run locally via serverless offline or on infrastructure.
+This function helps detect which connection string to use.

+The `serverless.yml` file contains the configuration for the Serverless Framework, which specifies the service name, runtime, functions to deploy, and the events that trigger them.
+The configuration also includes IAM role statements that allow the `APIGatewayProxyHandler` in `sqs-generate-job` function to send messages to the `DemoJobQueue` queue.
+Additionally, it sets up a local SQS server via the `serverless-offline-sqs` plugin for development and testing purposes.

 ### Testing

 Testing is set up with `Jest`.
 You can see some example test files under `src/schema/technology`